Edragon/edragon.github.io/Board/IDD/IDD1013-DAT/IDD1013-DAT.md

 ### note

-- better test with a 32 x 64 panel
+- Tedted with a 32 x 64 panel
 - 64 x 64 will need to setup E-line
 - result

 ![](32-17-14-03-02-2023.png)